noamzaks/website/content/puzzles/square-covering.md

 ---
 title: Square Covering
 description: An odd number of $ n \times n $ squares is placed on an infinite grid, such that any two may overlap.
 Show that there are at least $ n^2 $ small $ 1 \times 1 $ grid squares that are covered by an odd number of squares.
+ogDescription: An odd number of n by n squares is placed on an infinite grid, such that any two may overlap.
+Show that there are at least n squared small 1 by 1 grid squares that are covered by an odd number of squares.
 date: 2020-12-28T11:09:28+02:00
 tags: [parity, coloring]
 draft: false